Philee24/MyPillTime-Privacy-Policy/README.md

 ## 11. Health and Medical Information

 MyPillTime is a medication organisation and reminder tool.
+It is **not a medical device** and does not diagnose, treat, cure, or prevent any medical condition.

+MyPillTime does not provide medical advice, prescribe medication, determine whether a medication is appropriate for you, or recommend changes to prescribed treatment.

-It is not intended to diagnose medical conditions, prescribe medication, change prescribed treatment, or replace advice from a doctor, pharmacist, or other qualified healthcare professional.
+The information entered into MyPillTime is provided and managed by the user and should not be relied upon as a substitute for advice from a doctor, pharmacist, or other qualified healthcare professional.

 Always follow the medication instructions provided by your healthcare professional.

-If you are unsure whether you should take a medication or what dose you should take, seek advice from an appropriate healthcare professional.
+If you are unsure whether you should take a medication, what dose you should take, or how your medication should be used, consult a doctor, pharmacist, or other qualified healthcare professional.

 ## 12. Changes to This Privacy Policy